Network coin supply approaches

 Disadvantages

 Incentivises network coin storage - If the economy is growing and the supply of the network coin stays the same you could expect to see the price of the network coin increase over time.
-This is because the same supply of the network coin is being used across a growing number of goods and services.
+This is because the same supply of the network coin is being used across a growing number of use cases and goods and services.
 This price appreciation can incentivise the storage of the network coin.
-This could be problematic for financial use cases such as for token exchange pairings or lending and borrowing using the network coin.
+This lack of network coin price stability could be problematic for financial use cases such as for token exchange pairings or for lending and borrowing.

 Increased debt burdens - Loans taken out with the network coin that increases in value over time increase the burden on borrowers.
 This is bad for borrowers but good for lenders.